- Who has to comply with the AODA?

 How in-depth does our AODA training need to be?

-Individuals should a minimum level of training, such as is offered by our online AODA training courses, and additional training can be given based on the duties of their jobs.
+Individuals require a minimum level of training, such as is offered by our online AODA training courses, and additional training can be given based on the duties of their jobs.

 How often do we need to train our staff and volunteers?